-In 2006/2007, smoking was most prevalent among people aged 25-34 years, followed by those aged 15-24 years.
-People aged 55-64 years had a significantly lower smoking prevalence than younger age groups.
-Since the mid-1980s, people aged 55 and over have experienced the greatest decline in smoking prevalence.30
+In 2008, smoking was most prevalent among people aged 25-34 years (28 per cent), followed by those aged 15-24 years (26 per cent).
+People aged 55-64 years had a significantly lower smoking prevalence than younger age groups (17 per cent).
+Since the mid-1980s, people aged 55 years and over have experienced the greatest decline in smoking prevalence.30

 Daily smoking rates for 14-15 year olds have declined considerably since 1999.
-Between 1999 and 2006, the prevalence of daily smoking declined by 56 percent for males in this age group (from 14 percent to 6 percent) and by 42 percent for females (from 17 percent to 10 percent).
+Between 1999 and 2007, the prevalence of daily smoking declined by 56 per cent for males in this age group (from 14 per cent to 6 per cent) and by 51 per cent for females (from 17 per cent to 8 per cent).

-Smoking prevalence is significantly higher among Māori and Pacific peoples, at around 44 percent and 28 percent respectively, than among the total population aged 15-64 years in 2006/2007.
-It is significantly lower among Asian ethnic groups (12 percent) in that year.
-Among Māori, the prevalence of smoking is significantly higher for women than for men.
-The opposite is the case among Pacific peoples and Asians.
-European women and men have similar smoking rates.
+ETHNICAfter adjusting for age, smoking prevalence is significantly higher among Māori and PacificDIFFERENCESpeoples (at around 46 per cent and 31 per cent respectively in 2008), than among the total population aged 15-64 years.
+It is significantly lower among Asian ethnic groups (13 per cent in 2008).
+Among Māori, smoking prevalence is significantly higher for women than for men.
+The opposite is the case for other ethnic groups, particularly Asians: Asian men have a significantly higher smoking prevalence rate than Asian women.